Deep Convolutional GAN with Keras

 The generator of the DCGAN architecture takes 100 uniform generated values using normal distribution as an input.
-First, it changes the dimension to 4x4x1024 and performed a fractionally strided convolution in 4 times with stride of 1/2 (this means every time when applied, it doubles the image dimension while reducing the number of output channels).
+First, it changes the dimension to 4x4x1024 and performed a fractionally stridden convolution 4 times with a stride of 1/2 (this means every time when applied, it doubles the image dimension while reducing the number of output channels).
 The generated output has dimensions of (64, 64, 3).
-There are some architectural changes proposed in generator such as removal of all fully connected layer, use of Batch Normalization which helps in stabilizing training.
-In this paper, the authors use ReLU activation function in all layers of generator, except for the output layers.
-We will be implementing generator with similar guidelines but not completely same architecture.
+There are some architectural changes proposed in the generator such as the removal of all fully connected layers, and the use of Batch Normalization which helps in stabilizing training.
+In this paper, the authors use ReLU activation function in all layers of the generator, except for the output layers.
+We will be implementing generator with similar guidelines but not completely the same architecture.

-The role of the discriminator here is to determine that the image comes from either real dataset or generator.
-The discriminator can be simply designed similar to a convolution neural network that performs a image classification task.
+The role of the discriminator here is to determine that the image comes from either a real dataset or a generator.
+The discriminator can be simply designed similar to a convolution neural network that performs an image classification task.
 However, the authors of this paper suggested some changes in the discriminator architecture.
-Instead of fully connected layers, they used only strided-convolutions with LeakyReLU as activation function, the input of the generator is a single image from dataset or generated image and the output is a score that determines the image is real or generated.
+Instead of fully connected layers, they used only strided-convolutions with LeakyReLU as an activation function, the input of the generator is a single image from the dataset or generated image and the output is a score that determines whether the image is real or generated.

-In this section we will be discussing implementation of DCGAN in keras, since our dataset in Fashion MNIST dataset, this dataset contains images of size (28, 28) of 1 color channel instead of (64, 64) of 3 color channels.
-So, we needs to make some changes in the architecture , we will be discussing these changes as we go along.
+In this section we will be discussing the implementation of DCGAN in Keras, since our dataset in the Fashion MNIST dataset, this dataset contains images of size (28, 28) of 1 color channel instead of (64, 64) of 3 color channels.
+So, we need to make some changes in the architecture, we will be discussing these changes as we go along.

-- In first step, we need to import the necessary classes such as TensorFlow, keras , matplotlib etc. We will be using TensorFlow version 2.
-This version of tensorflow provides inbuilt support for Keras library as its default High level API.
+In the first step, we need to import the necessary classes such as TensorFlow, Keras, matplotlib, etc. We will be using TensorFlow version 2.
+This version of TensorFlow provides inbuilt support for the Keras library as its default High-level API.

 ((60000, 28, 28), (10000, 28, 28))

-- Now in the next step, we will be visualizing some of the images from Fashion-MNIST dateset, we use matplotlib library for that.
+Now in the next step, we will be visualizing some of the images from the Fashion-MNIST dateset, we use matplotlib library for that.

-- Now, we define training parameters such as batch size and divides the dataset into batch size and fills those batch size by randomly sampling the training data.
+Now, we define training parameters such as batch size and divide the dataset into batches, and fill those batches by randomly sampling the training data.

-- Now, we define the generator architecture, this generator architecture takes a vector of size 100 and first reshape that into (7, 7, 128) vector then applied transpose convolution in combination with batch normalization.
-The output of this generator is a trained an image of dimension (28, 28, 1).
+Now, we define the generator architecture, this generator architecture takes a vector of size 100 and first reshape that into (7, 7, 128) vector and then, it applies transpose convolution on that reshaped image in combination with batch normalization.
+The output of this generator is a trained image of dimension (28, 28, 1).

 Model: "sequential" _________________________________________________________________ Layer (type) Output Shape Param # ================================================================= dense (Dense) (None, 6272) 633472 _________________________________________________________________ reshape (Reshape) (None, 7, 7, 128) 0 _________________________________________________________________ batch_normalization (BatchNo (None, 7, 7, 128) 512 _________________________________________________________________ conv2d_transpose (Conv2DTran (None, 14, 14, 64) 204864 _________________________________________________________________ batch_normalization_1 (Batch (None, 14, 14, 64) 256 _________________________________________________________________ conv2d_transpose_1 (Conv2DTr (None, 28, 28, 1) 1601 ================================================================= Total params: 840, 705 Trainable params: 840, 321 Non-trainable params: 384 _________________________________________________________________

-- Now, we define out discriminator architecture, the discriminator takes image of size 28*28 with 1 color channel and output a scalar value representing image from either dataset or generated image.
+Now, we define discriminator architecture, the discriminator takes an image of size 28*28 with 1 color channel and outputs a scalar value representing an image from either dataset or generated image.

 Model: "sequential_1" _________________________________________________________________ Layer (type) Output Shape Param # ================================================================= conv2d (Conv2D) (None, 14, 14, 64) 1664 _________________________________________________________________ leaky_re_lu (LeakyReLU) (None, 14, 14, 64) 0 _________________________________________________________________ dropout (Dropout) (None, 14, 14, 64) 0 _________________________________________________________________ conv2d_1 (Conv2D) (None, 7, 7, 128) 204928 _________________________________________________________________ leaky_re_lu_1 (LeakyReLU) (None, 7, 7, 128) 0 _________________________________________________________________ dropout_1 (Dropout) (None, 7, 7, 128) 0 _________________________________________________________________ flatten (Flatten) (None, 6272) 0 _________________________________________________________________ dense_1 (Dense) (None, 1) 6273 ================================================================= Total params: 212, 865 Trainable params: 212, 865 Non-trainable params: 0 _________________________________________________________________

-- Now, we define the training procedure for this GAN model, we will be using tqdm package which we have imported earlier., this package help in visualizing training.
+Now, we define the training procedure for this GAN model, we will be using tqdm package which we have imported earlier., this package helps in visualizing training.

-- Now we define a function that generate and save images from generator (during training).
+Now we define a function that generates and save images from generator (during training).
 We will use these generated images to plot the GIF later.

 0%| | 0/10 [00:00<?, ?it/s] Epoch 1/10 10%|? | 1/10 [01:04<09:39, 64.37s/it] Epoch 2/10 20%|?? | 2/10 [02:10<08:39, 64.99s/it] Epoch 3/10 30%|??? | 3/10 [03:14<07:33, 64.74s/it] Epoch 4/10 40%|???? | 4/10 [04:19<06:27, 64.62s/it] Epoch 5/10 50%|????? | 5/10 [05:23<05:22, 64.58s/it] Epoch 6/10 60%|?????? | 6/10 [06:27<04:17, 64.47s/it] Epoch 7/10 70%|??????? | 7/10 [07:32<03:13, 64.55s/it] Epoch 8/10 80%|???????? | 8/10 [08:37<02:08, 64.48s/it] Epoch 9/10 90%|????????? | 9/10 [09:41<01:04, 64.54s/it] Epoch 10/10 100%|??????????| 10/10 [10:46<00:00, 64.61s/it] CPU times: user 7min 4s, sys: 33.3 s, total: 7min 37s Wall time: 10min 46s

-- Now we will define a function that takes the save images and convert into GIF.
+Now we will define a function that takes the saved images and convert them into GIF.
 We use this function from here

 Results and Conclusion: